Historic Oak Cottage &

 |HISTORIC OAK COTTAGE is a *notably* special house!
 Oak Cottage was featured in the Jan/Feb 2010 issue of

 "PRESERVATION" magazine!
-It has also been featured on radio talk shows in several states and The NY Times!
+It has also been featured on radio talk shows in several states as well as the front page

 |Oak Cottage Pond